That’s right 23 Preschool Words!

 Put the Apples on the Tree Game:

 Draw a simple tree and have the child put apples on it.
-The apples will be varied squiggles for a time, but eventually round out and become more circular.
+The apples will be varied squiggles for a time, but

 Dr. Lyelle Palmer, co-developer of the S.M.A.R.T. program shares, “The responsibility for success lies with the teacher/trainer in knowing both the content and the students and also have appropriate measures for regular feedback to all and appropriate action in response to that feedback.
 One of my goals is for all students to master the content to the level I have in mind.”